ITT23/assignment-03-activity-recognition-dreck/machine-learning-papers.md

 D Scully is currently the CEO of Kaggle, a platform for data science, was the director of Google Brain and doing research about Machine Learning and Artificial Intelligence.

-Gary Holt and Todd Phillips have only published two papers in the ML-research field.

 Daniel Golovin has also published some machine learning papers in the past, works for Google Brain (leadership position in Pittsburgh) and founded Vizier, a optimization tool used at Google for machine learning models.

-Eugene Davydov has done a lot of research in the bio-informatics topic, mostly about computational biology.
+Eugene Davydov has done a lot of research in the bio-informatics topic, mostly about computational biology.Gary Holt and Todd Phillips have only published two papers in the ML-research field.
+To the other authors (Dietmar Ebner, Vinay Chaudhary, Michael Young) we could only find this paper.